FoofooTheGuy/VidInjector9000/VidInjector9002/README.md

 **Tips:**

 - Click the icon preview to change border modes!
+- Open a project file (.vi9p) with the program to load in those parameters!
 - Click the multi video banner preview to choose file!
 - Click the logo in the top left to find to the latest release!
 - If an image doesn't fit in, it will be resized and cropped!